Mobile · Multi-Platform · FinTech Experian · 2023–2024

 A desktop product forced onto mobile.

-The existing CreditWorks sign-up flow had been designed for desktop — long-form, multi-page, with extensive security question flows that made sense for a web session but created significant drop-off on mobile.
-The challenge wasn't just to make it work on smaller screens; it was to rethink what information was truly necessary and in what order.
+The existing CreditWorks sign-up flow was designed for desktop — long-form, multi-page, with extensive security question flows that made sense for a web session but created significant drop-off on mobile.
+The challenge wasn't just to make it work on smaller screens — it was to rethink what information was truly necessary and in what order.

 Simplicity as a design system.